electrickery/ROM-emulator/README.md

 ## Support software

-For downloading hex-Intel files the romEmuFeed.py is provided.
+For downloading hex-Intel or hex-S19 files the romEmuFeed.py is provided.
 It supports three arguments; the hex file, the serial port (optional, '/dev/ttyACM0' is default) and an optional offset address (in hex) for data that doesn't start at 0000h.
 The actual address in the CPU memory map is determined by